main index Narrative

 Arceus is not God.

-If we follow the bible, we can safely assume the obvious: Arceus is a protector, not a creator.
-However, to protect an entire dimension from evil is asking alot, so he was not only made exceedingly powerful, he was also given many other guardians of these new worlds, who were also given powers.
+If we follow the Bible, we can safely assume the obvious: Arceus is a protector, not a creator.
+However, to protect an entire dimension from evil is asking a lot, so it was not only made exceedingly powerful, it was also given many other guardians of these new worlds, who were also given powers.
 So why, in Pokemon Mythology, is Arceus God?
 Simple.
 Ancient humans and Pokemon would have viewed a being of such immense power as a god or just God.
-He tried to convince them otherwise, but failed.
+It tried to convince them otherwise, but failed.

 This would also explain why Giratina was banished.
 After deciding Arceus was God, the humans needed to figure out who was Satan.
 Giratina was the most likely candidate, and, despite his protests, they took control of Palkia via Red Chain and banished him to an incomplete world, later called the Reverse World.
 The Legendaries retaliated, breaking the Chain into three and giving the parts to the Lake Trio.